If you’ve been looking for the best piano keyboard for beginners on Amazon, you’re in the right place!

 The Alesis Recital 88-Key Beginner Keyboard has 88 keys that are full-sized and semi-weighted – giving the “touch” of a real piano, as well as allowing for sensitivity.

-The Recital has in-built speakers, which will save you space and can be easily stored away when not in use – or left out to make a quick 5-minute practice more likely!
+The Recital has in-built speakers which not only provide good sound quality, but also will save you space as they can be easily stored away when not in use – or left out to make a quick 5-minute practice more likely!

 Alesis Melody 61 MKII Keyboard

 The Alesis Melody 61 key keyboard has 61 weighted, responsive keys – which, although fewer than some other models, is sufficient for beginners.

 The Melody is easy to use and comes with a height-adjustable stand.
 The keyboard also comes with a microphone and in-built speakers (although of course, headphones can be used for practice until you`re ready to show off to the world!).